WHAT WE BELIEVE IN

 8. The Initial Physical Evidence of the Baptism in the Holy Spirit

-The baptism of believers in the Holy Spirit is witnessed by the initial physical sign of speaking with other tongues as the Spirit of God gives them utterance (Acts 2:4).
-The speaking in tongues, in this instance, is the same as the gift of tongues (1 Corinthians 12:4-10,28), but different in purpose and use.
+The first physical sign of Spirit baptism is speaking in other tongues as the Spirit gives the ability (Acts 2:4).
+This is the same as the spiritual gift of tongues (1 Corinthians 12:4-10,28), but it serves a different purpose.

 9. Sanctification